 Amazon

-Amazon sells pretty much everything, so of course, it's a great place to get packaging from.
-A favourite is these mailing bags for clothing – just stick a postage label on top and it's all ready.
-50 are available for less than £3, including postage, which is much cheaper than 50 jiffy bags.
-Speaking of jiffy bags, you can pick up 10 jiffy bags for under £3 delivered.
-If you aren't too sure of the size you're going to need, and you don't have a tape measure available, then use i-ruler.
-It automatically converts your screen into a ruler, so you can roughly judge and get an idea of the bags you're going to need to order.
+Amazon is a great place to buy your eBay packaging from.
+I love these mailing bags for sending out clothing – I just have to stick on a postage label and the parcel is ready.
+50 bags costs me less than £3 including postage – much cheaper than 50 jiffy bags.
+You can also pick up 10 jiffy bags for under £3 delivered.
+If you aren't sure what size you need and you don't have a tape measure to hand then use i-ruler.
+It automatically converts your screen into a ruler, so you can get a rough idea of the size of bags you are ordering.

 Get eBay packaging from eBay